Spinal Tap II: The End Continues: Plot

-Around forty years after the first film, director Martin "Marty" DiBergi creates a documentary of the reunion/final show of legendary rock band Spın̈al Tap, including original members Nigel Tufnel, David St. Hubbins, and Derek Smalls.
+Around forty years after the first film, director Marty DiBergi creates a documentary of the reunion/final show of legendary rock band Spın̈al Tap, including original members Nigel Tufnel, David St. Hubbins, and Derek Smalls.
 He visits Hope Faith, the daughter of Spın̈al Tap's original manager Ian Faith, and finds that she inherited a contract requiring Tap to perform one more concert.
-Marty goes on to reunite with Nigel, former Tap lead guitarist, who now runs a cheese-and-guitar shop with girlfriend Moira and plays guitar in a local folk band.
-Marty then goes to David, former Tap guitarist/lead singer, who produces music for true-crime podcasts and on-hold phone music.
-David's wife, Jeanine, has become a nun.
-Marty finally visits Derek, former Tap bassist, now curator of a glue museum (Derek gets a glue-bottle stuck up his nose), who has composed a symphonic work called "Hell Toupee".
-Although tension exists between Nigel and David, the trio agree to perform once more, though they need a drummer, as all their previous ones mysteriously died.
-They discuss how although the band has not performed for 15 years, interest in their music has increased after a video of Garth Brooks and Trisha Yearwood performing Tap's "Big Bottom" went viral.
+Marty reunites with Nigel, former Tap lead guitarist, who runs a cheese-and-guitar shop in the north of England with his girlfriend Moira and plays guitar in a local folk band.
+Marty then approaches former Tap guitarist and lead singer David, who now produces music for true-crime podcasts and on-hold phone music.
+His wife Jeanine has become a nun.
+Marty finally visits former Tap bassist Derek, who curates a glue museum and who has composed a symphonic work called "Hell Toupee".
+(Note: This song was recorded on his 2018 (real-world) album Smalls Change: Meditations Upon Ageing.
+The clip of the song featured in the film was recorded at a 2019 live concert Smalls gave in Los Angeles.)
+Although tension exists between Nigel and David, the trio agree to perform once more, though they will need a drummer, as all their previous drummers mysteriously died.
+They discuss how, although the band has not performed for 15 years, interest in their music has increased after a video of Garth Brooks and Trisha Yearwood performing Tap's "Big Bottom" went viral.

-Finding a sleazy promoter who cannot comprehend music, Simon Howler, Tap voyages to New Orleans to practice; their concert will fill an arena slot vacated by Stormy Daniels.
-Questlove, Chad Smith, and Lars Ulrich turn down their offers to be drummer; auditions go badly, but eventually, a spirited young rocker woman, Didi Crockett, successfully auditions.
+Finding a sleazy promoter, Simon Howler, who does not understand music, the band goes to New Orleans to rehearse.
+Their concert will fill an arena slot vacated by Stormy Daniels.
+Questlove, Chad Smith, and Lars Ulrich turn down requests to be Tap's drummer and auditions go badly, but eventually a spirited young rocker woman, Didi Crockett, is chosen.
 Keyboardist CJ "Caucasian Jerry" Vanston also comes on board.
-However, old manager Bobbi Flekman reveals that the band stressed her so much that she became a Buddhist; PR man Artie Fufkin has become a used-car salesman.
+Former manager Bobbi Flekman reveals that the band stressed her so much that she became a Buddhist.
+Their PR man, Artie Fufkin, now sells tube men to car dealerships.